 - Hold other departments accountable for addressing risks

-For more information on Gainsight's risk management framework, please check out this blog post.
+For more information on Gainsight's risk management framework, refer to the How Gainsight uses Scorecards and Calls to Action blog post.
 This article focuses on how to setup CTA reasons and rules for the Support Risk.

 Creating CTAs for Support Risk